One Of LLVM's Top Contributors Quits Development Over Code of Conduct, Outreach Program - Slashdot

-All we need are healing hugs (Score:4, Funny)
+All we need are healing hugs (Score:5, Funny)

 His loss is of great benefit, in the long run.
 Anyone who would get mad like this is unfit for software development in the modern world.
 LLVM needs more hugs and less time and focus spent on boring old dry compiler code.

+I don't know where you're getting "bigotry" from, and I can't imagine why you think a small effort to encourage underrepresented groups into a project is somehow worse than overwhelming systemic efforts to channel only a privileged minority into it.

+I am not making a judgment here about whether it's a good idea, but it's absolutely not worse than the system it's trying to undo, and it has nothing to do with bigotry.

-Meet minimum standards of human behavior (Score:5, Insightful)
+Meet minimum standards of human behavior (Score:4, Insightful)

 be friendly and patient,